Ready Player One poster

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 22% of the runtime.
 This demonstrates the protagonist's commitment to Wade chooses to go into hiding in the real world and fully commit to stopping IOI and winning the contest.
 He moves to Columbus and joins the resistance, actively choosing the dangerous path rather than backing down after the bombing., moving from reaction to action.

 The Collapse moment at 94 minutes (67% through) represents the emotional nadir.
 Here, Parzival uses the quarter (extra life) and appears to die in the OASIS, sacrificing himself to stop Sorrento from getting the Crystal Key.
-His avatar is seemingly destroyed—a virtual death representing loss of his identity and dreams., reveals the protagonist at their lowest point.
+His avatar is seemingly destroyed—a virtual death representing loss of his identity and dreams., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 72% of the runtime.
 The High Five unite in the real world and the virtual world simultaneously.
 Wade synthesizes Halliday's lesson: the OASIS is important, but reality is the only place you can find true happiness.
 They launch the final assault on Castle Anorak., demonstrating the transformation achieved throughout the journey.